spiegel-im-spiegel/zenn-docs/books/error-handling-in-golang/error-logging.md

   "Type": "*errs.Error",
   "Err": {
     "Type": "*os.PathError",
-    "Msg": "open not-exist.txt: The system cannot find the file specified.", "Cause": {
+    "Msg": "open not-exist.txt: no such file or directory", "Cause": {
       "Type": "syscall.Errno",
-      "Msg": "The system cannot find the file specified."
+      "Msg": "no such file or directory"
     }
   },
   "Context": {